TrevRawr/Personal-Portfolio-Website/README.md

 # build for production with minification
 npm run build

+# build for GitHub pages in a separate docs folder
+npm run deploy

 # build for production and view the bundle analyzer report
 npm run build --report